We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Using a humidifier and a thick moisturizer when it’s cold out can help relieve eczema flare-ups.
 But certain fabrics and types of soap may make symptoms worse.

 Feeling itchy this winter?
 You may have eczema.
-Eczema is a skin condition that causes dry skin.
+Eczema is a skin condition that causes red, inflamed skin, which becomes very dry.
 It’s generally diagnosed in children, but it can occur for the first time in adults as well.

-Eczema flare-ups are common in winter.
+Eczema flare-ups are common in winter due to the air being drier than normal.
 Here are seven tips to help you cope with eczema flare-ups this winter.

 Eczema, or atopic dermatitis, is a skin condition that causes a dry, scaly, and itchy rash on the top of the skin.
 Eczema can be so itchy that someone with the condition can have trouble sleeping.